sirsanndy/billing-engine/README.md

 ### Authentication

-The API uses two potential authentication methods as defined in the Swagger spec:
+The API uses one authentication methods as defined in the Swagger spec:

 * **Bearer Authentication (`BearerAuth`)**:
     * Most endpoints require authentication using a JWT Bearer Token.